113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 <strong>Command options</strong>:
    <dl>
    <dt>TEMPLATE_ID (required)</dt>
    <dd>The template that the application will be based on when it is created.
-Use <i>bluemix templates</i> to see all templates' ID.</dd>
+Use <i>ibmcloud templates</i> to see all templates' ID.</dd>
    <dt>CF_APP_NAME (required)</dt>
    <dd>The name of the cf application to be created.</dd>
    <dt>-u <i>URL</i> (optional)</dt>